Bnaya/objectbuffer/README.md

-# ObjectBuffer: object-like API, backed by a [shared]arraybuffer
+# ObjectBuffer: object-like API, backed by a [shared]arraybuffer 👀

 [![npm version](https://badge.fury.io/js/%40bnaya%2Fobjectbuffer.svg)](https://badge.fury.io/js/%40bnaya%2Fobjectbuffer)
 [![Coverage Status](https://coveralls.io/repos/github/Bnaya/objectbuffer/badge.svg)](https://coveralls.io/github/Bnaya/objectbuffer)

-## The readme is for latest release `v0.10.0`.big refactor ongoing (allocator, hashmap)

 For Modern browsers and node.
-Zero direct dependencies.

-Save, read and update plain javascript objects into `ArrayBuffer` (And not only TypedArrays),  using regular javascript object api, without serialization/deserialization.
+Save, read and update plain javascript objects into `ArrayBuffer` (And not only TypedArrays),  using regular javascript object api, without serialization/deserialization, or pre-defined schema.
-Look at it as a simple implementation of javascript objects in user-land.
+In other words, It's an implementation of javascript objects in user-land.

-That's enables us to `transfer` or share objects in-memory with `WebWorker` without additional memory or serialization
+That's enables us to `transfer` or share objects in-memory with `WebWorker` without additional memory or serialization While the library is not `1.0`, it is usable.

-The library is still not `1.0`, but already usable, and will never offer full compatibility with plain js (`Symbol` and such)

-For in-depth overview of how things are implemented, see [implementation details document](docs/implementationDetails.md)
+A core part of the library is an allocator, that allocates & free memory on the `ArrayBuffer` for us!
+The allocator in use is [@thi.ng/malloc](https://www.npmjs.com/package/@thi.ng/malloc), part of the amazing [thi.ng/umbrella](https://github.com/thi-ng/umbrella) project

+## 🐉🐉🐉 Adventurers Beware 🐉🐉🐉
+Using this library, and workers in general, will not necessarily make you code faster.
+First be sure where are your bottlenecks and if you don't have a better and more simple workaround.
+I personally also really like what's going on around the [main thread scheduling proposal](https://github.com/WICG/main-thread-scheduling) and [react userland scheduler](https://www.npmjs.com/package/scheduler) that powers concurrent react

 ## Quick example